-An interesting vote though, the PC’s got kicked to the curb, but so did the provincial Liberals too.
+An interesting vote, though, the PC’s got kicked to the curb, but so did the provincial Liberals too.
 Lots of votes for the Wild Rose party, suggests Albertans were sick and tired of the status quo, and wanted to try something new?
-Should make for a very interesting Federal Election, as the Tories may not be able to rely on Fortress Alberta, the way they have in the past?
+It should make for a very interesting Federal Election, as the Tories may not be able to rely on Fortress Alberta, the way they have in the past?

-Remember that Sunday is Mother’s Day, remember to say thanks to your Mom for all the crap she had to take from you (I am talking to you Robb from Boomer and Echo!).
+Remember that Sunday is Mother’s Day, and remember to thank your Mom for all the crap she had to take from you (I am talking to you Robb from Boomer and Echo!).
 Oh and for those Dads out there who assume they don’t have to do anything on the day, because their wife is not their Mom?
 Yeh, keep thinking that, and enjoy sleeping on the couch as well.

 My daughter returned from Cuba this past week (a vacation (how a 3rd year student can go on vacation, and her Dad can’t I will reserve for a later rant), and one of her first questions was, “Who was this Chez?”.
 At first I thought she was talking about the Ottawa radio station, but it ended up she was asking me about Che Guevara, so I ended up giving her a short synopsis of Che, using text messaging.
 Who says history never comes in handy?

 Preet got out his white board and did a great write-up on Pay Day Loans, hopefully it is linked at the bottom of this article.

 Labor unrest in Ontario, with the teachers not reacting well to the Austerity budget of last week (and for not having a contract for a while), feels like I am back in the 70’s in Quebec: